-Attorney Client Privileges & You: How to Talk to your Lawyer
+Attorney-Client Privilege & You: How to Talk to Your Lawyer

-“So then I says to the guy, ‘leave the gun, take the Conolli.”
+“So then I says to the guy, ‘leave the gun, take the Canolli.”

-We’ve all “left the gun and took the Conolli” at least once in our lives, right?
-(Joking) The point is, you don’t want to that client who tells crucial information to his or her lawyer and then ends up wondering whether that information is “attorney client privileged” or not.
+We’ve all “left the gun and took the Canolli” at least once in our lives, right?
+Or more likely, something less extreme but nonetheless unflattering.
+The point is, you don’t want to that client who tells crucial information to his or her lawyer and then ends up wondering whether that information is “attorney client privileged” or not.

 Attorney client privilege is a fundamental legal protection offered to individuals, companies, and organizations who provide confidential information and who seek counsel from their lawyer or law firm.

 Under law, an attorney cannot be required to provide attorney client privileged information to a plaintiff in a law suit, such as a creditor, or to a government agency (our friends at the IRS) except in certain scenarios.

 Below are a couple of common situations where you may lose attorney client privileges and a few tips on how to make sure your confidential information which you provided to your lawyers doesn’t run into the exceptions.

 Third Party Exception: Anyone But Your Lawyer Being Present Waives Privilege.